 For Milan a temporary architectural intervention will turn San Celso’s Church (Corso Italia 37, 20121 Milan) into a recording studio.
 A “Divine purple” fabric, colors 692 and 984, will become the mean to create a temporary room, a sort of musical womb, in which, during the course of four hours, his ongoing musical project Small White Man, will record its second album.
 Conceived in 2010, Small White Man is a musical elegy based on a ‘conducting’ framework for musical improvisations through a simple system of coloured light bulbs that are switched on and off by the artist.
 This system allows him to conduct and co-compose musical improvisations with a group of musicians playing together for the first time.
 The success of this strategy relies strongly upon the participants’ intuition by erasing the separation between players and conductor, who together become a third unity.

-On Tuesday, April 14, thanks to an in-depth research around the city of Milan, developed and planned during the last months, the artist became familiar and had rehearsals with ten classical instruments to enter in resonance with different objects – he had formally conceived-, within a sacred space (San Celso Church, Milan).
-A time session will be created, between instruments and objects, offering the possibility for spectators and visitors to experience a continuous emotional echoing of sounds and frequencies that will be producing a real symphony of the feelings, expressed among the artist, the musicians and the place.
-At the end of the long session, the entire sound path will be recorded and it’ll be created, specifically for ancient and sacred space, a special edition vinyl.
+On Tuesday, September 8, thanks to an in-depth research around the city of Milan, developed and planned during the last months, the artist has gotten acquainted and rehearsed with ten classical instruments meant to resonate with different objects –formally conceived by the artist – within a sacred space (San Celso Church, Milan).
+A time period will be determined, between instruments and objects, to offer the visitors the opportunity to experience a continuous emotional echoing of sounds and frequencies that will produce a real symphony of feelings, expressed among the artist, the musicians and the place.
+At the end of the long session, the entire sound path created specifically for the ancient and sacred space will be recorded in a special edition vinyl.